sarrrosa/final_bootcamp_data_project/README.md

 ```
 ## Main blockers :tada:
     - Captcha blocker - Make sure to keep time.sleep as long as possible
+    - Proxy signup
+    - Rotate requests per user_agent

 ## Output :pushpin:
-`.csv` file with all scraped data and Tableau public dashboard in order to visualise and keep track of data evolution.
+`.csv` files with all scraped data and sentiment analysis and a Tableau dashboard in order to visualise analyse the data scraped.

 ## Disclaimer :electric_plug:
 Code not to be forked or cloned without agreement